One of the most important goals we have as a team is to continuously increase the positive impact we have within our community.

-As each year progresses, we have developed a complete marketing and community outreach plan that encompassed many of our original goals: building a thriving and energetic technology program at our high school, expanding to local middle schools and starting FLL teams, involving the community of San Diego, working with engineering mentors from our corporate sponsors, and emphasizing the importance of responsibility within the STEM community.
+As each year progresses, we have developed a complete marketing and community outreach plan that encompassed many of our original goals: building a thriving and energetic technology program at our high school, expanding with presentations to local elementary and middle schools, mentoring FLL teams, working with engineering mentors from our corporate sponsors, and emphasizing the importance of responsibility within the STEM community.

 Team 3128: The Aluminum Narwhals’ Robotics Summer Camp